 Path of the Dead

-For a moment, I look at the man like he’s crazy.
-Like I’m crazy.
+For a moment, I can see the details of the man’s face and I think I’ve gone crazy.
+Like he’s crazy.
 I snatch the end of the man’s tie and choke my own throat, jerking this way and that way until I know the truth.
 The man is me, minutes before my car drives off the road and down the side of the mountain.
-When I glance up at my house, my wife rocks in the ratty wicker chair on the front porch.
+When I glance up at the house, my wife rocks in the ratty wicker chair on the front porch.
 My son plays with the wooden car I bought him for Christmas last year.
 Do they see me here, waving before I go?
 “I’ll be right back,” I call out.
 But the wind carries my words.

 I’ll see them again.
 After the accident.
-After I climb out of the ravine and trace my footsteps back up to my house…again and again along the path of a ghost.
+After I climb out of the ravine and trace my footsteps back up to my house…again and again in an endless parade along the path of a ghost.